Trentonom0r3/Ezsynth/README.md

 - What is source?
 What is target?
 What does weight do?
     - Source is the unstylized version of your style frame.
-        - Theres many ways to use this, for example, you could make source a "cutout" of your style image and "inpaint" the target.
+        - There's many ways to use this, for example, you could make source a "cutout" of your style image and "inpaint" the target.
     - Target (in context of video stylization) is the next frame in the sequence.
         - Again. many ways to use this, as in the above example, you would make this the image you're painting the source onto.
     - Weight is the weight of the guides against the style.
-        - Values over 1.0 give more weight to the guides --- less style image.
+        - Values over 1.0 give more weight to the guides - less style image.
-        - Values under 1.0 give less weight to the guides --- more style image.
+        - Values under 1.0 give less weight to the guides - more style image.
     - The ebsynth Repo actually does a decent job at explaining this a bit more, with examples.

 - Does this work for macOS/Linux?